altocodenl/tagaway/readme.md

    - If defined, `body.mindate` & `body.maxdate` must be UTC dates in milliseconds.
    - `body.sort` determines whether sorting is done by `newest`, `oldest`, or `upload`.
 The first two criteria use the *earliest* date that can be retrieved from the metadata of the picture, or the `lastModified` field.
 In the case of the `upload`, the sorting is by *newest* upload date; there's no option to sort by oldest upload.
    - If `body.recentlyTagged` is present, the `'untagged'` tag must be on the query. `recentlyTagged` is a list of ids that, if they are ids of picture owned by the user, will be included as a result of the query, even if they are not untagged pictures.
-   - If the query is successful, a 200 is returned with body `pics: [{...}], total: INT, tags: [...]}`.
+   - If the query is successful, a 200 is returned with body `pics: [{...}], total: INT, tags: [...], refreshQuery: true|UNDEFINED}`.
       - Each element within `body.pics` is an object corresponding to a picture and contains these fields: `{date: INT, dateup: INT, id: STRING,  owner: STRING, name: STRING, dimh: INT, dimw: INT, tags: [STRING, ...], deg: INT|UNDEFINED, vid: UNDEFINED|'pending'|'error'|true}`.
       - `body.total` contains the number of total pictures matched by the query (notice it can be larger than the amount of pictures in `body.pics`).
       - `body.tags` contains all the tags relevant to the current query - if any of these tags is added to the tags sent on the request body, the result of the query will be non-empty.
+      - `body.refreshQuery`, if set, indicates that there's either at least an upload ongoing or a geotagging process ongoing, in which case it makes sense to repeat the query after a short amount of time to update the results.
    - If `body.idsOnly` is present, only a list of ids will be returned.
 When this parameter is enabled, `body.from`, `body.to` and `body.sort` will be ignored; in other words, an array with all the ids matching the query will be returned.
+This enables the "select all" functionality.

 `POST /share`
    - Body must be of the form `{tag: STRING, who: ID, del: BOOLEAN|UNDEFINED}`.